Sales executives connect organisations with customers by winning new business, building client relationships and opening up new markets

 • a positive, confident and determined approach

-• resilience and the ability to cope with rejection
+• resilience and the ability to thrive in a competitive, targets-driven environment

 • a high degree of self-motivation and ambition